lachlanspangler/PacMan/README.md

 I would like to further continue this project having him moving by command as well as vertically.
 Finally, I would love to code in the maze and ghosts.

 # License
-Copyright (c) 2020 John Williams.
+Copyright (c) 2020 Lachlan Spangler.
 Free usage for MITxPro Professional Certificate in Coding: Full Stack Development with MERN.